winstonDeGreef/Mechanica/README.md

 ## 📄 License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), CC-BY-NC unless stated otherwise.
+This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/), unless stated otherwise.

 You are free to:
 - **Share** — copy and redistribute the material in any medium or format